Skip to Content

 (AKA Snake Melon)

-Vining 4″ Pot (50-70 days) This striking Eastern European heirloom produces distinctive light green fruits best eaten when 12-18” long; tender and yummy!
+Vining (60 days) This striking Eastern European heirloom produces distinctive light green fruits best eaten when 12-18” long; tender and yummy!
 Botanically it is a melon but it tastes tender and crisp and like a cucumber!
 When trellised it will grow straight, otherwise it will curl.

 Cucumber ‘Beit Alpha’

 (55 days)- A VERY early variety from Israel that is burpless, crunchy, and oh-so-very productive!
 As it is also a parthenocarpic (doesn’t require fertilization/pollinators) variety, can also be grown in a greenhouse!
-Photo courtesy Baker Creek.
+We truly love this one!
+(Our photo)

 Cucumber ‘Bush Crop’

-(55 days)- Well ya KNOW this one does well here!
-It has been around since 1888 and is disease resistant and highly productive!
-Photo courtesy Baker Creek.
+Well ya KNOW this one does well here!
+It has been around since 1888 and is disease resistant and highly productive….great not only for pickling but for fresh eating also.
+Its thinner skin makes the brine easier to absorb.

 Cucumber ‘China Jade’